thedarkcoderrises/terraform_lab/AWS/infra/nginx/README.md

-*Here we are going to run Nginx in a docker container on ec2 instance using Terraform
+# Here we are going to run Nginx in a docker container on ec2 instance using Terraform

 To execute docker commands on remote host we need to open tcp port, in our case tcp://{aws.instance.publicIp}:1234/ Run a socat container to redirect the Docker API exposed on the unix domain socket in Linux to the port of your choice on your OS host: docker run -d -v /var/run/docker.sock:/var/run/docker.sock -p 127.0.0.1:1234:1234 bobrik/socat TCP-LISTEN:1234,fork UNIX-CONNECT:/var/run/docker.sock

-#Commands :
+# Commands :
-#Initialisation
+# Initialization
 ```
 Abhijeets-MacBook-Pro:nginx javabrain$ terraform init